-One area of website optimization to never overlook is page-loading speed.
+One area of organic website optimization to never overlook is page-loading speed.
 The average attention span is shorter than ever, especially online.
 If your site doesn’t load quickly, potential customers won’t hesitate to head to your competitors.

 The average human attention span is fast declining, and no longer can we boast having a better attention span than a goldfish.

 A recent study conducted by Microsoft, that surveyed 2,000 people and studied the brain activity of more than 100 people using electroencephalograms (EEGs), found that the average human attention span dropped from 12 seconds (in the year 2000) to eight seconds (in 2013).

 In the three years since the survey, your attention span might be even shorter.
 In comparison, a goldfish has an attention span of nine seconds, so we actually do have a shorter attention span than a goldfish.